xianghui/javascript101/content/lessons/1-4-scoping.md

 //now, yesterday, formatDate, element1, element2
 ```

-The situation that we have above is also know as polluting the global namespace.
+The situation that we have above is also known as polluting the global
-While this often does not affect the behavior of our page/program, it has some
+namespace.
+While this often does not affect the behavior of our page/program, it
-negative implications:
+has some negative implications:

 * Variables/functions which will not be used later cannot be garbage collected,
   thus leads to wastage to browser memory